In need of a few new advertisement ideas?

 - Help advertisers decide where they should be spending the bulk of their budget

 Initial beta tests of Google Attribution have seen success, with companies like HelloFresh reporting a 10% increase in conversions since using Attribution.
+For advertisement ideas, it’s a fantastic tool.

-Advertisement Ideas: AMP Landing Pages for Search and AMP Display Ads
+8. AMP Landing Pages for Search and AMP Display Ads

 We all know it by now: page load speed is crucial to success, especially when it comes to mobile.